 The residence hall communities are administered with input from students.
-Each complex has its own governing body and the Residence Hall Association (RHA) is a representative group of all residence hall students.
+Each complex has its own governing body and the residence hall association (RHA) is a representative group of all residence hall students.
 These groups play a major role in defining the policies that govern the residence halls and sponsor a significant number of social, diversity, community service and educational programs.
 Representatives for these groups are selected in community or complex elections.

 How to Apply

-Applications and information regarding university housing are sent beginning in October to students who are accepted for admission.
+Applications and information regarding university housing are sent beginning in January to students who are accepted for admission.
 If you are interested in more information about university housing, contact:

 Additional information about the housing and food services offered by the university is available through: